Authored by the expert who managed and guided the team behind the Latvia Property Pack

 Which neighborhoods have the highest rents in Latvia as of 2026?

-The typical tenants in these high-rent Latvia neighborhoods are expats, diplomats, senior professionals, and affluent locals who prioritize location and building quality over price.
+The typical tenants in these high-rent Latvia neighborhoods are expats, senior professionals, couples without children, mobile students with higher budgets and families who want comfort rather than the cheapest possible rent.

 Where do young professionals prefer to rent in Latvia right now?